martinkaldramov/smart-todos/README.md

-Building a Smart Todo List application using ReactJS
+Building a Smart Todo List application using ReactJS.